Devoxx4Kids-NPO/littil-documentation/docs/platform/architecture/auth.md

 Each resource has both private and public fields/properties

 * private fields can only be viewed and edited by the owner of the record (i.e. of a teacher's or school's own record) or after express permission.
 * public fields are available to all users of the system

-Teachters can update their own record and see basic details of all other teachers: name, city and materials they teach.
+Teachers can update their own record and see basic details of all other teachers: name, city and materials they teach.

-A school contact can look for other schools and see basic details, like the name and region.
+A school must have a registered user who acts as the designated contact.
+They can look for other schools and see basic details, like the name and region.
-When they search for a teacher, they can find all teachers and see the same public fields that other teachers can see.
+When they search for a teacher, they can see the same public fields that other teachers can see.

-Contact details are never part of public data.
-These are only visible to admins
+Contact details (phone, email, street addresses) are never part of public data.
+These are only visible to admins and the respective holder of the account.

 If schools and teachers want to get in touch for the first time, they can do so through the LITTIL platform, which will relay the message through email.

 ### Read permissions for teacher resources